khangpt2k6/NaviCV/README.md

 # NaviCV

 NaviCV is an all-in-one AI-powered career assistant that offers advanced resume analysis, ATS optimization, and smart job matching from multiple sources.
-Built with React, FastAPI, and Firebase, it leverages machine learning, semantic search, and vector embeddings to deliver highly relevant career opportunities.
+Built with React and FastAPI, it leverages machine learning, semantic search, and vector embeddings to deliver highly relevant career opportunities.

 ## Architecture